gSchool/jquery-calculator/README.md

 ### Bonus 1

-Try to solve the exercise without touching the HTML file.
+Try to solve the exercise without changing the existing HTML nested inside the `buttons-container` tag.

 ### Bonus 2

 Try to evaluate the expression without using the `eval()` function.

+### Bonus 3

+Enhance the calculator so users can input arithmetic expressions using their keyboard.
+More specifically, the app should allow a user to do the following.

+- Type an arithmetic expression directly to the `screen`.
+- Press the `Enter` key to evaluate the screen's expression.
+- Press the `Escape` key to clear the screen.

+**TIP:** You'll have to change the `screen` to an `<input>` tag.

 ## Deployment